 About this course

-It will prepare you to work with children between birth and 11 years.
-A weekly work placement is compulsory for this course.
+It will prepare you to work with children between birth and 7 years.
+Throughout the course, you will complete a weekly work placement giving you excellent first-hand experience of working in the childcare industry.
+The placement is a total of 250 hours.

 The course can be completed over 1 or 2 years depending on your grades which will be discussed at your interview.